BlindfoldedSurgery/actions-releases/README.md

 ## Available Workflows

-### commitizen
+### commitizen-check

 Checks whether commit messages in a PR abide by the [conventional commit][ccommit] rules.

+### commitizen-bump

-Automatically calls cz bump for changes on the default branch and creates an (auto-merged) PR with the bump.
+Invokes cz bump for changes on the default branch and creates an (auto-merged) PR with the bump.

 **Inputs:**